marcospgp/chainference/server/README.md

 ## Setup

-- Run `bun install`
+1. Run `bun install`;
-- Place `wallet.json` in project folder if you have one
+2. Place `wallet.json` in project folder if you have one.

 ## Run

-Run with `bun index.ts`.
+Run the server with `bun index.ts`.

+Run the test client with `bun test-client.ts`.

 ## Exposing a local server to the internet